rahulgopinath/rahulgopinath.github.io/contact.md

 1 Cleveland Street,
 Darlington NSW 2008

-[^note]: Email is my preferred form of receiving a communication, followed by SMS, and phone calls.
+[^note]: Email is my preferred form of receiving a communication, followed by SMS.
+I prefer phone calls only when it is prearranged.
 [^personal]: Personal.
 [^unisydney]: The University of Sydney related.